Find Affordable College Courses

 Chestnut Hill, MA

-With a ranking of #10, Boston College did quite well on this year’s best value schools for film, video and photographic arts students working on their bachelor’s degree.
-Boston College is a fairly large private not-for-profit school located in the city of Chestnut Hill.
+Boston College landed the #10 spot in the 2023 rankings for the best value bachelor’s degree film, video and photographic arts programs.
+Boston College is a fairly large private not-for-profit school located in the small city of Chestnut Hill.

 The average tuition and fees for an out-of-state undergraduate student at Boston College are $61,706 a year.

-Boston College also claimed a spot on our Best Film, Video & Photographic Arts Bachelor’s Degree Schools in the New England Region list.
-It’s in the top 10% of all schools in this category.
+Boston College excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best Film, Video & Photographic Arts Bachelor’s Degree Schools in the New England Region list.

 Read full report on Film, Video & Photographic Arts at Boston College